Can Diclofenac Affect Your Heart?

 Is diclofenac safe for high blood pressure?
 Diclofenac is not best for those who have high blood pressure, heart disease, gastrointestinal events, a history of kidney issues, allergic reactions, or strokes.

-So, if you have any of these issues, tell your doctor before taking diclofenac to avoid its adverse effects.
+If you have any of these issues, tell your doctor before taking diclofenac to avoid potential adverse effects.

 Can Diclofenac Cause Heartburn?

-Diclofenac can irritate your stomach lining and cause discomfort, acid reflux, or heartburn.
-So, if you get any of these effects, consult your doctor immediately.
+Diclofenac can irritate your stomach lining and cause discomfort, including acid reflux and heartburn.
+If you experience any of these effects, consult your doctor immediately.

 Which Is More Harmful, Diclofenac or Ibuprofen?